wenjun-n/cinetechie_neophyte/False-Colour-how-to-DCTL/False-colour-readme.md

 With this demo, you can now create your own false colour DCTL any way you like.

-Pls note that DCTL ARE ONLY COMPATIBLE with Resolve Studio (paid version)
+Pls note that DCTL ARE ONLY COMPATIBLE with Resolve Studio (paid version) Installation of DCTL is to just copy the file to the LUT folder Davinci Resolve that is installed on your system.
+Windows: C:\rogramData\Blackmagic Design\DaVinci Resolve\Support\LUT
+MacOS: /Library/Application Support/Blackmagic Design/DaVinci Resolve/LUT/

 Please refer to the images below for the gamma comparison table.
 I didn't share a version with value for every 0.1 stop calculated as that would be too big a table to refer to, but you can refer to the Excel file named